 Your Employees Are Your Greatest Asset.

-And while there may be some truth in the statement, it does very little to accomplish our goals in security awareness.
+And while there may be some truth in the statement, it does very little to accomplish our goals in cyber awareness.

 Your tools can not be security-aware.
 Your computers can not be security-aware (well….not yet….oh god I’m so scared for the future).